+27 Commitments

+- (a) The Company has entered in a contract for the construction of a golf course in 2022 for the amount of €14,1 million plus €8 million as variation orders that were agreed subsequently.
+The remaining commitments from the Company related to this contract as at 31 December 2024 are €3,7 million, which is expected to be paid according to construction progress.
+Expected completion of this contract is June 2025. - (b) The Company has entered in a contract for the construction of the two blocks of apartments in 2023 for the amount of €16,8 million plus €0,6 million as a variation orders that were agreed subsequently.
+The remaining commitments from the Company related to this contract as at 31 December 2024 are €6,4 million, which is expected to be paid according to construction progress.
+Expected completion of this contract is June 2025. - (c) The Company has entered in a contract for the construction of internal road network and the relevant infrastructure in 2023 for the amount of €13 million plus €0,8 million as a variation orders that were agreed subsequently.
+The remaining commitments from the Company related to this contract as at 31 December 2024 are €5,3 million, which is expected to be paid according to construction progress.
+Expected completion of this contract is May 2025. - (d) The Company has entered in a contract for the construction of the clubhouse in 2023 for the amount of €3,6 million plus €0,2 million as variation orders that were agreed subsequently.
+The remaining commitments from the Company related to this contract as at 31 December 2024 are €1,7 million, which is expected to be paid according to construction progress.
+Expected completion of this contract is July 2025. - (e) The Company has entered in a contract for the construction of 12 townhouses in 2023 for the amount of €5,3 million plus €0,2 million as variation orders that were agreed subsequently.
+The remaining commitments from the Company related to this contract as at 31 December 2024 are €1,6 million, which is expected to be paid according to construction progress.
+Expected completion of this contract is April 2025. - (f) The Company has entered in a contract for the construction of 11 villas in 2023 for the amount of €8,4 million plus €0,2 million as variation orders that were agreed subsequently.
+The remaining commitments from the Company related to this contract as at 31 December 2024 are €4,9 million, which is expected to be paid according to construction progress.
+Expected completion of this contract is June 2025.

-25 Commitments
+27 Commitments (continued)

-(a) An amount of €255.996 will become payable to the Electricity Authority of Cyprus upon the completion of the relevant installation and connection of the electricity supply.

-(b) An amount of €830.000 will become payable to Water Development Department for potable water pipeline construction.
-This is is repayable upon request and issuance of invoice by the Government of Cyprus.

-(c) The Company has entered in a contract for the construction of a golf course in 2022 for the amount of $\in$ 14 million plus $\in$ 4,2 million as variation orders.
-The remaining commitments from the Company related to this contract as at 31 December 2023 are $\in$ 10,5 million, which is expected to be paid according to construction progress.
-Expected completion of this contract is December 2024.

-(d) The Company has entered in a contract for the construction of the two blocks of apartments in 2023 for the amount of $\in$ 16,8 million.
-The remaining commitments from the Company related to this contract as at 31 December 2023 are $\in$ 14 million, which is expected to be paid according to construction progress.
-Expected completion of this contract is December 2024.

-(e) The Company has entered in a contract for the construction of internal road network and the relevant infrastructure in 2023 for the amount of $\in$ 13 million.
-The remaining commitments from the Company related to this contract as at 31 December 2023 are $\in$ 11,2 million, which is expected to be paid according to construction progress.
-Expected completion of this contract is December 2024.

-(f) The Company has entered in a contract for the construction of the clubhouse in 2023 for the amount of $\in$ 3,6 million.
-The remaining commitments from the Company related to this contract as at 31 December 2023 are $\in$ 2,8 million, which is expected to be paid according to construction progress.
-Expected completion of this contract is December 2024.

-(g) The Company has entered in a contract for the construction of 12 townhouses in 2023 for the amount of $\in$ 5,3 million.
-The remaining commitments from the Company related to this contract as at 31 December 2023 are $\in$ 4,7 million, which is expected to be paid according to construction progress.
-Expected completion of this contract is December 2024.

-(h) The Company has entered in a contract for the construction of 11 villas in 2023 for the amount of $\in 8,4$ million.
-The remaining commitments from the Company related to this contract as at 31 December 2023 are $\in 7,7$ million, which is expected to be paid according to construction progress.
-Expected completion of this contract is December 2024.
+(g) The Company has entered in a contract for the construction of 8 villas in 2024 for the amount of €6,9 million.
+The remaining commitments from the Company related to this contract as at 31 December 2024 are €6,9 million, which is expected to be paid according to construction progress.
+Expected completion of this contract is June 2026.

-26 Related party transactions
+28 Related party transactions